Wurst-Imperium/github-issues-mirror/README.md

 * Data ownership
 * Better for SEO in case not all of your GitHub issues are indexed by Google
-* In case GitHub is down you can still access your issues
+* In case you get DMCA'd you can still access your issues

 Try it, it's easy to setup!
 No database needed